Pylons/pyramid/docs/narr/startup.rst

    ``get_options`` is a function imported from a :mod:`repoze.bfg` package which allows the user to pass framework-related (as opposed to application-related) options to an application constructor.
-It picks off framework-related options from the ``*kw`` dict passed in to the constructor.
+It picks off framework-related options from the ``**kw`` dictionary passed in to the constructor.
 We actually use a framework option named ``reload_templates`` in our configuration.
 Note that we make no use of this option in our application, but the fact that we use ``get_options`` to parse the ``*kw`` dict, and subsequently pass along the result as the ``options`` argument to ``make_app``.
+   ``reload_templates`` has special meaning to the framework: if it's ``true``, we will cause templates to be automatically reloaded by the application when they are changed.

    ``get_root`` is the first argument to ``make_app``, and it is a callable that is invoked on every request to retrieve the